Tavius Robinson

-Tavius Patrick Robinson (born January 3, 1999) is a Canadian professional football linebacker for the Baltimore Ravens of the National Football League (NFL).
+Tavius Patrick Robinson (born January 3, 1999) is a Canadian professional football outside linebacker for the Baltimore Ravens of the National Football League (NFL).
 He played U Sports football at Guelph and college football at Ole Miss.

 Early life

 Robinson was born on January 3, 1999, and grew up in Guelph, Ontario.
 He attended Guelph Collegiate Vocational Institute and played football, basketball and track.

 Collegiate career

 University of Guelph

 He then began attending the University of Guelph, playing for the Guelph Gryphons and following in the footsteps of his uncle, Junior Robinson, who played there and later for ten years in the Canadian Football League (CFL) for six teams.

 In his first year at Guelph, Robinson posted 29 tackles and four sacks along with one forced fumble, being named to the Ontario University Athletics (OUA) all-rookie squad.
 In ten games the following season, he recorded 39 tackles and 8.5 sacks, being named second-team All-OUA.